 - Auto-training is more automatic.
 There is now a single checkbox to enable auto-training and, if it's on, SpamSieve will try to do the right thing when it processes new messages.
 That is, it will train itself using messages of the types that it needs to see more of, and it will prevent the corpus from growing unbalanced or overly large.
-Also, it will update the whitelist using every incoming good message, so that you can have a complete whitelist without bloating the corpus. - The rules and corpus windows now have toolbars, and they support iTunesstyle filter-searching. - The corpus and rules are now scriptable, and SpamSieve now supports AppleScriptKit terminology. - Assorted performance enhancements make SpamSieve faster and improve the responsiveness of its user interface. - Added Portuguese localization.

-• Blocklist and Whitelist

-- Rules support more match fields: From (name), Any Recipient, Any Address, Any Character Set, and Any Attachment Name. - The new Import Addresses... command lets you import blocklist and whitelist rules from text files (e.g. address book exports or mbox files). - Added default blocklist rules for .pif and .scr attachments and a default whitelist rule for lists.c-command.com. - Rules can now match the empty string, e.g. when there is a subject header, but the subject is blank.
-They can also match absent headers by matching against, e.g. SpamSieve-Unknown-Subject>. - The Text to Match field now abbreviates using an ellipsis if the text won't all fit.
+Also, it will update the whitelist using every incoming good message, so that you can have a complete whitelist without bloating the corpus. - The rules and corpus windows now have toolbars, and they support iTunesstyle filter-searching. - The corpus and rules are now scriptable42, and SpamSieve now supports AppleScriptKit terminology. - Assorted performance enhancements make SpamSieve faster and improve the responsiveness of its user interface. - Added Portuguese localization. - Blocklist and Whitelist - Rules support more match fields: From (name), Any Recipient, Any Address, Any Character Set, and Any Attachment Name. - The new Import Addresses... command lets you import blocklist and whitelist rules from text files (e.g. address book exports or mbox files). - Added default blocklist rules for .pif and .scr attachments and a default whitelist rule for lists.c-command.com. - Rules can now match the empty string, e.g. when there is a subject header, but the subject is blank.
+They can also match absent headers by matching against, e.g. <SpamSieve-Unknown-Subject>. - The Text to Match field now abbreviates using an ellipsis if the text won't all fit. - Notification - Can make a Griffin PowerMate43 flash when new good messages arrive. - Now supports System 7-format notification sounds as well as Entourage sound sets44.
+In addition to the Library/Sounds folders, SpamSieve will now look for sounds installed with Apple Mail, Entourage, Mailsmith, and PowerMail. - Doesn't play the notification sound if you are using fast user switching and SpamSieve is running in one of the background sessions. - Notifications that require dismissal (continuous bouncing, PowerMate flashing) are no longer triggered when SpamSieve or the mail program is already frontmost.
+Thus, you don't have to deactivate the mail program and then activate it again to dismiss the notification.